NikKowPHP/social-brain/chapters/chapter-10.md

 ### **Chapter 10: Taming the Threat**
 #### Navigating Difficult Conversations

-Let's look at the ultimate debugging challenge.
-This is the conversation Maria has been dreading, the one that prompted her journey in the first place.
+This is it.
+This is the conversation the entire book has been building towards.
+The one Maria has been dreading, the one that prompted her journey in the first place.
 She has to give tough feedback to Mark, her senior engineer who is brilliant but abrasive.
 His code is top-tier, but he's dismissive of junior developers' ideas in meetings, and two people have already complained to her.
 This is the high-stakes test of everything she has learned so far.

 Maria's own system is on high alert.
 Her Sentinel brain is screaming *"This will be a disaster!
 He'll get defensive, angry, maybe even quit!"* Her stomach is in knots. *The old me would have put this off for another month,* she thinks, *but that's not what a conductor does.* She knows she has to have the conversation, but every instinct is telling her to avoid the conflict.